 • First violation will result in your account being charged a fine.

-• Additional violations for failure to register vehicle and display permit will charged $30 per violation.
+• Additional violations for failure to register vehicle and display permit will be charged $60 per violation.

 • May result in your vehicle being towed and/or loss of parking privileges on campus.

 Permits should be removed from the vehicle when there is a change in car ownership, the permit has expired, or vehicle is left for maintenance or repairs to prevent theft of permit.

 The Parking office must be informed of new vehicle information when a registered vehicle is replaced or its license plate changed.
 Deliberate falsification of records and/or information pertaining to the registration of your vehicle may result in the rejection of the parking application, a parking citation for “false registration” with a $90 fine, and denial of parking privileges on the MSU campus.
 The purchase of a permit certifies that you have secured the permit for your own use and no other.